-After I hang a summery wreath on my front door the very next thing I’m all about is changing up are my pillows.
+After I hang a summery wreath on my front door, the very next thing I’m all about is changing up my pillows.
 Although I decorate with lots of neutrals, I like to keep the texture, fabrics, and patterns of my pillows light and breezy for summer.

 Just a tiny nod to the sea and season!
 Don’t overdo it!

 I made these easy-peasy Pottery Barn Inspired rope candleholders.
 See how I did it HERE.

 Blue and white are such a classic color combination, but they are “the” colors of the season this summer!
 Have fun infusing blue and white into your home.
 And if you already decorating with this great duo, you are right on trend!

 Restyle Your Vignette